Frobenius morphisms and stability conditions: Preliminaries

-Similar to \eqref{eq:Frob}, we have the Frobenius morphism on $\qq$ such that the restriction to $\k Q$ (i.e. the degree zero part of $\qq$) is exactly \eqref{eq:Frob}.
-This morphism also induces a Frobenius functor, still denoted by $F$, on $\D(\qq)$, which is an auto-equivalence.
-Denote the F-stable category of $\D(\qq)$ as $\D(Q)^F$ by $\D(\qq)^F$.
-Then we have the following diagram (cf. Appendix~\ref{app:Imported})
+The Frobenius morphism $F$ (cf. Remark \ref{rem:Frobmorp of dg algebra}) on $\Gamma Q$ also induces a Frobenius functor, still denoted by $F$, on $\D(\qq)$, which is an auto-equivalence.
+Denote the $F$-stable category of $\D(\qq)$ as $\D(Q)^F$ by $\D(\qq)^F$.
+Then we have the following diagram, where the dashed arrow will be defined in the next section in such a way that the diagram commutes